kyaaqba/magma/AZURE_DEPLOYMENT.md

 Each of these should execute and build all appropriate items needed for each resource group.

-## Container Registry
+## 4. Container Registry

 ---

-*Note: This will be added to the ARM Template in the future *
+*Note: This will be added to the ARM Template in the future.*

 ---